 - Speak to a Houston auto accident attorney before signing anything or speaking with anyone.

 Always attend any follow-up medical appointments recommended by medical providers.
 Keep all accident-related documentation and receipts together.
-Never provide a recorded or written statement to anyone, especially an insurance company, before speaking with an accident attorney.
+Never provide a recorded or written statement to anyone, especially an insurance company, before speaking with a Houston car accident attorney.

 Texas Insurance Laws

 Texas requires all drivers to carry a minimum amount of liability auto insurance.
 People who drive without auto insurance face fines up to $1,000 and suspension of their license for up to two years.
 Texas auto liability insurance minimums are the following: